HOME PROJECTS USING CHALK/MINERAL PAINT | AFFORDABLE DO IT YOURSELF HOME PROJECTS | BB FROSCH | FAUX STAIN

 Paint one or two broad strokes WITH THE GRAIN on your piece.
 Don’t stress if your paint feels too watery or drips, because you are going to wipe it.

 Figuring out how watery I want my paint to be is one of the reasons I add water to my brush instead of directly to my paint.
-This is where the plastic plate comes in handy!
+This is where a paint tray or plastic plate comes in handy!

 Using a lint-free huck cloth, and wiping with the grain, wipe off excess paint.